 Meeting fundraising goals can be tough.
 To offer up some support, we’ve pulled together a three-part interview series with subject matter experts in creative, analytics, and direct mail strategy to help you rise above any uncertainty and drive a successful program.

-In part one of this series, we connect with Pat Karker — a 25-year veteran of the content and creative services industry — to discuss creative considerations every organization should be cognizant of as they fine-tune and evolve their fundraising efforts in 2020.
+In part one of this series, we connect with Pat Karker — a 25-year veteran of the content and creative services industry — to discuss creative considerations every organization should be cognizant of as they fine-tune and evolve their fundraising efforts.

-As organizations and associations assess the “look” of this year’s outreach program, in a creative sense, what stands out differently from 2019?
+As organizations and associations assess the “look” of their outreach programs, in a creative sense, what stands out as important?

 Pat Karker: I'll give you a recent example.
-Right now, we’re working with the corporate marketing team of a fairly large healthcare organization to develop all of the material they'll use for next year — plan year 2021.
+Right now, we’re working with the corporate marketing team of a fairly large healthcare organization to develop all of the material they'll use in the coming year.

 They’ve shifted the look and feel of everything.
-Last year, the use of corporate colors ruled and so did imagery of individuals “being healthy,” like riding a bike in the park or eating a healthy meal.
-That’s all gone.
+In past years, the use of corporate colors ruled and so did imagery of individuals “being healthy,” like riding a bike in the park or eating a healthy meal.

-This year, all new lifestyle photography is being integrated that places an emphasis on groups over individuals.
+Now, all new lifestyle photography is being integrated that places an emphasis on groups over individuals.
 Shots of friends and families being active, being healthy, being happy, together.
-With all the social distancing and shelter-in-place measures, and with so many of us working from home, this trend of feel-good imagery isn’t going anywhere, and it’s something we’re seeing retailers really embrace, as well.
+This trend of feel-good imagery isn’t going anywhere, and it’s something we’re seeing retailers really embrace, as well.

 We know personalized content works, but the sophistication of its execution can vary from one organization to the next.
-In 2020, what should fundraisers be expected to deliver in terms of personalization?
+What should fundraisers be expected to deliver in terms of personalization?